The Top 12 Tips & Supplements for Endurance Athletes

 Endurance athlete cycling in the early morning along a scenic landscape to enhance his peak human performance

 You can get stuck in a groove and plateau if you do the same type of training over and over again.
 Only performing your targeted activity during training can lead to injury or burnout.
-To prevent both, cross training is highly recommended.
+To prevent both, cross-training is highly recommended for all athletes, not just endurance athletes.

-Cross training is recommended for almost all athletes, not just endurance athletes.
 The goal is to help strengthen opposing muscles and prevent overworking certain areas of your body.

 2. Being mindful